masHolic/pico-dice_roll/README.md

 # pico-dice_roll
 ## Description
 dice roll

 keep rolling 1 to 16 dice.

 Count the number of times roll the dice.

-Operation confirmed on XIAO RP2040 and Expansion Board
+Operation confirmed on XIAO RP2040 and Expansion Board.

 under development.

 try gitgub fuatures.

 Be able to operate vscode.🐣

 🌱 I’m currently learning Python.

 I apologize for the poor program.

 ## Requirement